kyuupichan/electrumx/docs/peer_discovery.md

   source to at most a handful, to limit the effectiveness of malicious peers wanting to trigger arbitrary outgoing connections or fill your peer tables with junk data.
-* in the response to :func:`server.peers.subscribe` calls, consider limiting the number of peers on similar IP subnets to protect against sybil attacks, and in the case of onion servers the total returned.
+* in the response to `server.peers.subscribe` calls, consider limiting the number of peers on similar IP subnets to protect against sybil attacks, and in the case of onion servers the total returned.